The Morningstar Sustainable-Investing Framework

-Sustainable investing has grown significantly in just the past five years as more investors have become increasingly concerned about the many sustainability challenges facing the world today.
-Many investors are concerned about the impact of climate change and other environmental, social, and corporate governance issues on their investments, and they are concerned about the broader impact of their investments on the world.
+Sustainable investing has grown significantly as more investors have become increasingly concerned about the many sustainability challenges facing the world today.
+Investors are concerned about the impact of climate change and other environmental, social, and corporate governance issues on their investments, and they are concerned about the broader impact of their investments on the world.

 Morningstar’s Sustainable Investing Framework addresses the critical need for clarity in the field.
 It provides a straightforward way to understand investor motivations for seeking sustainable investments and outlines the range of activities associated with sustainable investing.

 Sustainable investing seeks to deliver competitive financial results, while also driving positive environmental, social, and corporate governance outcomes.

 First and foremost, sustainable investing is investing.
 It is not activism.
 It is about taking into account the issues and crises facing the world today that are having an impact on investments, and doing so in a conscious and systematic way that aims to improve investments.

 Second, sustainable investing considers the broader systemic impacts of investments on the world.
 Sustainable investors are pushing companies to make net-zero emissions commitments, and encouraging them to address material ESG risks.
 They are urging companies to shift to purpose-driven, stakeholder-centric business models, not to reduce profits and shareholder returns, but to help them take a more sustainable path to being a profitable business over the long term.
 Sustainable investors are well-aligned with other stakeholders in these pursuits.